hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 does it not tell you in the error message?

 [16:04:56](#16173794967751jwrEb:gitter.im) <rseger (rseger)>:
-yes, but it's opaque to me í ½í¸Ÿ
+yes, but it's opaque to me ğŸ˜Ÿ
 ` Script Error: set does not allow none! for its word argument`

 [16:06:04](#16173795647753VEiHt:gitter.im) <hiiamboris (NOT THIS ONE)>: